nahidagithub/Technical_Assesment_Automation/README.md

  ### 2. **Click on Explore Demo and under the HR function click on the Employee.**
 - **Description:** This means after loading url click on explore demo and under the HR function click on employee.
--  //Click Explore Demo
-        driver.findElement(By.linkText("Explore demo")).click();
-        Thread.sleep(4000);

 ### 3. **Choose any employee and from the overview screen, write test cases and automate the test.**
 - **Description:** This means choose any employee and from overview screen section, write some test cases and automate those test cases.
 - ###  **Some Test Cases**
-     -TC_01:Verify actual title with expected title is match or not.
+-TC_01: Verify actual title with expected title is match or not.
-     -TC_02:Verify that all mandatory fields are visible.
+-TC_02: Verify that all mandatory fields are visible.
 -TC_03: Verify error message shown without any mandatory field.
-     -TC_04:Verify optional fields are Visible or not.
+-TC_04: Verify optional fields are Visible or not.